marijnh/Eloquent-JavaScript/18_http.md

 Calling `fetch` returns a promise that resolves to a `Response` object holding information about the server's response, such as its status code and its headers.
 The headers are wrapped in a `Map`-like object that treats its keys (the header names) as case insensitive because header names are not supposed to be case sensitive.
 This means  `headers.get("Content-Type")` and `headers.get("content-TYPE")` will return the same value.

 Note that the promise returned by `fetch` resolves successfully even if the server responded with an error code.
-It _might_ also be rejected if there is a network error or if the ((server)) that the request is addressed to can't be found.
+It _can_ also be rejected if there is a network error or if the ((server)) that the request is addressed to can't be found.

 {{index [path, URL], "relative URL"}}